any-docs/css/content/reference/selectors/_doublecolon_scroll-marker/index.md

 }
 ```

-Finally, we style the marker of the currently-scrolled element differently from the others, targeting the marker with the {{cssxref(":target-current")}} pseudo-class.
+Finally, we style the marker of the currently-scrolled element differently from the others, targeting the marker with the `:target-current` pseudo-class.

 ```css live-sample___creating-scroll-markers
 ::scroll-marker:target-current {